 SB: It certainly is.
 We’re often referred to as the gold standard by the government because we do the right thing and follow through on our promises.
 We work with the locals, who provide us with access to remote rural areas and opportunities to speak with the government when necessary.
 We’re also doing our best to create value for shareholders.
 I want to show them that it’s the right time to enter into oil and gas.
 We’re going to do everything we can to give them a win.

-This interview is sponsored by Angkor Gold (TSXV:ANK,OTC Pink:ANKOF).
+This interview is sponsored by Angkor Resources (TSXV:ANK,OTC Pink:ANKOF).
 This interview provides information which was sourced by the Investing News Network (INN) and approved by Angkor Gold in order to help investors learn more about the company.
-Angkor Gold is a client of INN.
+Angkor Resources is a client of INN.
 The company’s campaign fees pay for INN to create and update this interview.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.